To get started Hoverfly Cloud, you only need to understand 3 concepts: Services, Scenarios and Simulations.

 A command line tool which can be used to:

-The Hoverfly Cloud agent requires an API token to authenticate with Hoverfly Cloud.
+The Hoverfly Cloud CLI requires an API token to authenticate with Hoverfly Cloud.
 It can be installed on development machines or continuous integration servers.